 New Video in Pastured Poultry Series Now Available on ATTRA Website

-This video features Ann Baier, an organic program specialist with the National Center for Appropriate Technology (NCAT), discussing “Branding for differentiating and Marketing Pastured Poultry Products.”
-She has experience providing training and education to minority and limited resource farmers.
+This video features Ann Baier, an organic program specialist with the National Center for Appropriate Technology (NCAT), discussing “Branding for Differentiating and Marketing Pastured Poultry Products.”
+Baier has experience providing training and education to minority and limited resource farmers.
 She also is an inspector for the California Certified Organic Farmers and was the Executive Director of Roots and Wings, a nonprofit organization that provides farm- and garden-based education and training programs to young people.
 Baier’s keynote speech is archived on the ATTRA website at https://attra.ncat.org/video/along with the other keynote speeches in the series.

 Urban Farm Magazine